Allan Myers

-Biography

-Early life
+Early life and education

 Allan Myers was born in 1947 in Hamilton, Victoria.
 He was raised in Dunkeld, Victoria, where his father, John Norman Myers, worked as a butcher following his service as a stoker in the Royal Australian Navy Reserve during World War II.
 He has five siblings.
 He graduated from the University of Melbourne, where he received a Bachelor of Arts and a Bachelor of Laws, and resided at Newman College.
 He was editor of the Melbourne University Law Review from 1967 to 1969.
 He received the Supreme Court Prize in 1969.
 He went on to receive a Bachelor of Civil Law from the University of Oxford.

+Career

 Legal career

 He became a lawyer in 1971.
 He taught as a tutor at the Melbourne Law School.
 He later taught at Osgoode Hall Law School of York University in Toronto, Canada, from 1972 to 1974.
 He returned to the University of Melbourne in 1974, where he taught Security Law and Taxation Law from 1974 to 1988.
 He served as Assistant Editor of the Australian Taxation Law Review.

 He was admitted to the Victorian Bar in 1975 and took Silk in 1986.
-He serves on the Advisory Council of the Oxford University Law Foundation.
+He serves on the advisory council of the Oxford University Law Foundation.
 He has represented George Pell, Kerry Stokes, Lloyd Williams, Alan Bond, John Elliott, Andrew Forrest and Gina Rinehart as well as Citibank and BHP.

 Business career

-He sits on the board of directors of Grupa Żywiec, a Polish brewery in which he is a large shareholder, alongside investor John Higgins.
+He sits on the board of directors of Grupa Żywiec, a Polish brewery in which he is now a small shareholder, alongside investor John Higgins.
 He serves on the board of directors of Norinvest Holding, a Swiss financial corporation, and owns the Royal Mail Hotel, a restaurant in Dunkeld, and the Dunkeld Pastoral Company, as well as 10000 ha around Dunkeld.
 He also owns land in the Kimberley and the Tipperary Station near Adelaide River in the Northern Territory, which he purchased from businessman Warren Anderson.